Chains | Crosses | bangles | bracelets | earrings | lockets | necklaces | pendants | rings | body jewellery

 Annealing

-The process of softening metal with heat before you work on it For silver the annealing temperature is between 1110-1200F (the melting point of silver is 1635F).
-The silver should be quenched (or cooled) after annealing when it drops below 930F annealing silver with heat
+Annealing is the method of softening the metal with heat prior to making or repairing it.
+With silver the annealing temperature is between 1110-1200F (the melting point of silver is 1635F).
+After annealing the metal should be quenched (or cooled) once it has it dropped below 930F.

 Casting